Skip to main content

 FeatureWhat It Does

-Short Auth CodesAuthorization codes expire in 60 seconds (vs. 10 minutes in standard OAuth)
+Short auth codesAuthorization codes expire in 60 seconds (vs. 10 minutes in standard OAuth).

 How to Enable FAPI 2.0

-Configure FAPI 2.0 settings in the Tenant Portal:
+Configure FAPI 2.0 in the Organization Portal:

-2. Click the FAPI 2.0 tab
+2. Click the FAPI 2.0 tab.

 3. Choose a Security Profile: